 Lifts and residential elevators are mechanical devices that can break down and therefore need regular servicing.
 Maintenance is generally complex and should be done by an expert.
 The manufacturer must give you a recommended maintenance schedule, which may be in the form of a manual.

-To ensure your device is serviced on a regular basis, you may want to consider purchasing a maintenance contract from a reputable supplier or entering into a maintenance and service contract with a contractor who has the appropriate license are good options to consider.
+To ensure your device is serviced on a regular basis, you may want to consider purchasing a maintenance contract from a reputable supplier or entering into a maintenance and service contract with a contractor who has the appropriate licence are good options to consider.